Swetha-Padma/CODSOFT/README.md

 Hi there!
 This is Swetha.
-Thisrepository contains my CODSOFT tasks.
+This repository contains my CODSOFT tasks.
 Thanks for reading ;)